 Are Smoothies Good For You?

-Smoothies have been a popular wellness trend for the past decade and are often touted as the holy grail of nutrition and a solution to weight loss, but is it truly that simple?
+Fruit smoothies, green smoothies, and protein smoothies have been a popular wellness trend for the past decade and are often touted as the holy grail of nutrition and a solution to weight loss, but is it truly that simple?
 Although a cup of blended fruit might seem like an ideal way to start your day, there are both some benefits and some drawbacks to smoothies.
 It all depends on how they are made.

 What are smoothies?